 - Candles, Open Flame, and Incense.
 Burning candle(s), evidence of a burnt candle(s), open flames, and incense are strictly prohibited in any university building.
 Candles and incense will be confiscated and the owner will be subject to disciplinary sanctions.
 Candle warmers and wax melt air fresheners are not permitted.
 Oil diffusers are permitted. - Doors.
-To ensure the safety of all residents, doors to all residential facilities are to remain closed and locked 24 hours a day, seven days a week, including patio and balcony doors.
+To ensure the safety of all residents, doors to all residential facilities are to remain closed and locked 24 hours a day, 7 days a week, including patio and balcony doors.
 Doors may not be propped open at any time. - Door Decorations.
-Students can decorate the exterior portion of their room/suite doors with posters, banners, fliers, and brochures.
+Students can decorate the exterior portion of their room/suite doors with posters, banners, flyers, and brochures.
 Materials posted must be in good taste and respectful.
 Students are reminded that they are responsible for any damage caused by putting up such material.
-Blue adhesive tape is the only material allowed to hang anything on doors or walls.
-Decorations are to be in compliance with the university's policy and compliant with local and state fire codes.
+Painters tape is the only material allowed to hang anything on door or walls.
 Door decorations placed on the exterior of room or suite by Residence Life Staff must be kept on the door to easily identify individuals of the room/suite. - Furnishings.
 Students may not remove university furniture from the room, apartment, or villa.
 Students will be charged if furniture is missing after they move out.
 Students are responsible for inspecting the condition of the room and furnishings when moving in/out and are held accountable for any damage to university furnishings or equipment.
 Properly assembled and with weight maximum, Trine University lofts/bunk beds are a safe means to create additional space.
 Lofts/bunk beds are not designed for use as a sofa or for lounging with several individuals on them.
 Self-built lofts or personal mattresses are not permitted. - Room personalization.
 Students are not allowed to display obscene and/ or offensive materials such as pornographic images in rooms including on walls, doors, or personal computers.
 Decorations provided must not be altered by the removal of plants, lamps, or pictures from frames.
 The exterior area (including patios and balconies) of villas and apartments are also not to be decorated (i.e. lights, flags, etc.).
 Personal possessions may not be stored on the exterior areas of the villas or apartments, including patios and balconies or in hallways in the residence halls.
 Real trees or greenery are not permitted in any residential facility.